frankstepanski/node-express-course/week4/readme.md

 A **CRUD operation** is a basic operation that we can perform on a resource.
 CRUD stands for Create, Read, Update, and Delete.

->A table of the common HTTP methods, Express methods, CRUD operations, and their descriptions:
+>A table showing the common HTTP methods, Express methods, CRUD operations, and their descriptions:

 | HTTP Method |  Express Method | CRUD Operation | Description                 |
 | ----------- |  -------------- | -------------- | --------------------------- |